TedEkstrom/Ticket-System/README.md

 }

-and save it with the file name owners.json and place the file in the root of your tickets, for example \\192.168.0.1\tickets\owners.json.
-The folders, however, are created automatically.
+and save it with the file name owners.json and which is placed in the root of your tickets path, for example \\192.168.0.1\tickets\owners.json.
 There will probably be an update in the future.

 ![image](https://github.com/user-attachments/assets/54743df9-6d17-4a68-ad8a-10e82265ed5e)